C-Brown/C-Brown.github.io/_posts/2019-03-07-Custom-Crypter.md

 ```
 The implementation uses stdint so we will take advantage of that as well specifying unsigned integers and their size.
 For example, uint8_t gives us an 8 bit unsigned integer which is perfect for a bytearray.

-Since we are using CBC mode, lets take a look at the function declarations that we will be using.
+Since we are using CBC mode, let's take a look at the function declarations that we will be using.

 CBC uses an initialization vector so we will need to set that.
 One nice thing about this implementation is there is the option to set the IV and the context in 1 call - AES_init_ctx_iv.
 If needed, you can initialize them in separate calls as well but we don't need to do that here.
 ```c